An introduction to scientific computing with Python (MPAGS 2013)

 Python will certainly be available to install from your operating system’s package manager (e.g. Yast in Suse, MacPorts in OS X, etc.), which will hopefully provide a reasonably recent version.
 You will probably find Numpy, Scipy, Matplotlib and many other modules are also available via your package manager (especially if it is a reasonably recent distribution version).
 However, you will probably need to manually install stsci_python (which provides PyFITS and PyRAF, so is only necessary if these tools are relevant to your work).

-I’m a bit old school, and use Emacs + Bash + Python + Scipy + Numpy + Matplotlib + etc. all installed separately.
+I’m a bit old school, and tend to use Emacs + Bash + Python + Scipy + Numpy + Matplotlib + etc. all installed separately.
 However, there are some all-in-one packages that look good, and which provide an enhanced python interpreter, which you might like.
-Note that I haven’t used any of these, and I’m quite happy with my normal setup, which is usually quite easy to achieve (see below).
+Note that I haven’t used any of these extensively.
 Feel free to experiment with these packages if you like.
 If you have success, I’d like to hear about it!